genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/05_advanced-learning/03-loading-feed-data/02_sftp-and-encryption.md

 This way you can dynamically define hosts, usernames, passwords, and even file names to find.
 These are passed into the route to configure the Apache Camel SFTP connection.
 Camel will poll the sFTP server to look for unprocessed files, and download them into the staging directory (**…/bbg** in this instance).
 Only unprocessed files are downloaded, because we have configured `idempotentConsumer`, which has a DB that is used to store the downloaded file names.

 ## Encryption

 In higher environments, you need to encrypt sensitive values in the _application_**-system-definition.kts** file.
+The Genesis platform has a script that helps you encrypt data.

-The steps to follow are:
+To use it, follow this instructions:

-1. Generate a GENESIS_KEY key for each of the environments (specially for PROD and UAT).
+1. Run the script `encryptUserPass`
-2. Pass the GENESIS_KEY to each instance as an environment variable.
+2. Provide the username and password
-3. Using the GENESIS_KEY, encrypt the `username` and `password` with the `encryptUserPassWithKey` command in the Genesis instance.
+3. The script then returns the encrypted password and username for you.
 4. Add the encrypted `username` and `password` to the relevant section (**DEV**, **UAT**, etc...) of the _application_**-system-definition.kts** file.
 5. Finally, because your password is encrypted in the script/configuration you are changing, the `systemDefinition` object will automatically decrypt it.
 Here is an example: